khayal-ai/khayal-ai/README.md

 # Hello World!👋
-## I'm Khayal
-### Artificial Intelligence student interested in Machine Learning, Computer Vision, and AI solutions for real-world problems.
+## I'm Khayal an Artificial Intelligence student interested in Machine Learning, Computer Vision, and AI solutions for real-world problems.

 ---